 The course covers methods and tools for achieving software quality assurance at various levels of a software system including at the module, subsystem, and system levels.
 State of the art tools and techniques are covered.
-The course will prepare students to develop a software quality assurance program in structured, organized ways,
+The course will prepare students to develop a software quality assurance program in structured, organized ways.
+Pre-requisite: CSIS 276.